coderefinery/data-visualization-python/content/pandas.md

 ## Data cleaning

-Before plotting the data, there is a problem which we may not see yet: Dates are not in a standard date format.
-We can clean this up:
+Before plotting the data, there is a problem which we may not see yet: Dates are not in a standard date format (YYYY-MM-DD).
+We can fix this:
 ```python
 # replace mm.yyyy to date format
 data["date"] = pd.to_datetime(list(data["date"]), format="%m.%Y")